robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 variables`__ in the test data and then used as inputs for other keywords, even from different test libraries.

-Values are returned using the `return` statement both from the Python and Java methods.
+Values are returned using the `return` statement in methods.
 Normally, one value is assigned into one `scalar variable`__, as illustrated in the example below.
 This example also illustrates that it is possible to return any objects and to use `extended variable syntax`_ to access object attributes.